Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/tracking/damped_track.rst

 ..
-TODO/Review: {{review|im=examples}} .
+TODO/Review: {{review|im=examples}}.

 ***********************
 Damped Track Constraint
 ***********************

 The *Damped Track* constraint constrains one local axis of the owner to always point towards *Target*.
-In another 3D software you can find it with the name "Look at" constraint.
+In other 3D software you can find it with the name "Look at" constraint.

 Options